jayadeyemi/ack-kro-gen/README.md

 ```

 ## Adding a service
-1. Append a new entry in `graphs.yaml` with `service`, `version`, `releaseName`, and `namespace`.
-Optional fields allow overriding image, service account, and controller flags.
+1. Append a new entry in `graphs.yaml` with at least `service` and `version`.
+Override `releaseName`, `namespace`, image settings, or controller flags only when you need non-default behavior.
 2. Run the CLI with your cache and output paths.

 ## Offline mode